zelisinho/anypoint-examples/extracting-data-from-LDAP-directory/README.md

 The following steps outline the process to build this application:

 1. Create a new Mule Project by going to **File > New... > Mule Project** and name it **Importing data from an LDAP Directory**.
 2. Drag an **HTTP endpoint** into a new flow.
 This is an inbound endpoint for your proxy application and receives all the requests that reference its address.
-Setits properties as follows:

-		Display Name	Receive HTTP Request
+Click on the plus sign next to the Connector Configuration field.
+A dialogue for creating HTTP Listener Configuration will be displayed.
+Fill in:

 		Host 	localhost
 		Port 	8081
-		Path
+   Click Ok button.
+2. Set *Path* attribute to */* value.
 3. Drag **LDAP Connector**.
 Click + sign next to the Configuration Reference to add a LDAP Configuration.
 Configure it as follows:

 		Principal DN	cn=Manager,dc=my-domain,dc=com